 It could be expected that drinking alcohol reduces risk of frailty.
-That’s because drinking in moderation or even fairly high levels reduce risk of cardiovascular disease and diabetes.
-Both diseases contribute greatly to frailty among older men and women.
+That’s because drinking in moderation or even at fairly high levels reduce risk of heart disease, stroke, and diabetes.
+These diseases contribute greatly to frailty among older men and women.

-This prospective study looked at patterns of drinking alcohol and the risk of frailty.
-A total of 2,086 community-living adults age 60 and older were followed for an average of 3.3 years.
+This study looked at patterns of drinking alcohol and the risk of frailty.
+Researchers followed a total of 2,086 community-living adults age 60 and older for an average of 3.3 years.

-Moderate drinking was defined as consuming slightly under three drinks per day for men.
+Moderate drinking was having slightly under three drinks per day for men.
 It was a little under two drinks per day for women.
-(This is higher than the U.S. federal government’s recommendations.)
+(This is higher than the U.S. federal government guidelines.)
 A Mediterranean drinking pattern was defined as moderate alcohol consumption and only with meals.
 This is a very loose definition.

 Study on Alcohol and Risk of Frailty

-During the follow-up period, 292 participants were identified as having developed frailty.
+During the follow-up period, 292 participants had developed frailty.
 Compared to non-drinkers, moderate drinkers had a 10% reduced risk of becoming frail during the period.
 Compared with abstainers, those who followed the Mediterranean drinking pattern had a 32% reduction in risk.

 Reducing Frailty Important

 Reducing the risk of frailty is important.
-Frailty is a strong predictor of falls, acute illness disabilities, institutionalization, and death.2 Reducing frailty would reduce significant burdens on victims, their families, and society.
+Frailty is a strong predictor of falls, acute illness disabilities, institutionalization, and death.2 Reducing frailty would reduce great burdens on victims, their families, and society.

-Bottom line on alcohol and risk of frailty?
+Bottom line on drinking and risk of frailty?
 Drinking alcohol reduces risk of frailty.

-- Ortola, R., et al. Patterns of alcohol consumption and risk of frailty in community-dwelling older adults.
+Ortola, R., et al. Patterns of alcohol consumption and risk of frailty in community-dwelling older adults.
 J Gerontol.
-Series A, Bio Sci Med Sci, 2015, published online: August 22, 2015.
+Series A, Bio Sci Med Sci, 2015, also pub online Aug 22, 2015.

 Mediterranean Diet Pyramid courtesy of Oldways.
 It, along with the Harvard School of Public Health and the World Health Organization, introduced it in 1993.
 Since then, Oldways has introduced Latin American, African, Asian, and Vegetarian/Vegan pyramids.